-This application note shows the design example of generating CBC-MAC in the SmartFusion2 and IGLOO2 device.
+This application note shows the design example to generate CBC-MAC in the SmartFusion2 and IGLOO2 devices.

-Note: The CBC-MAC design example uses message size that is exact multiple of 128 bits, and that it must not be used in a production environment without careful review by a qualified cryptographer.
+Note: The CBC-MAC design example uses message size that is exact multiple of 128 bits, and it must not be used in a production environment without careful review by a qualified cryptographer.